SuperOfficeDocs/superoffice-docs/docs/automation/crmscript/classes/NSTicketPriorityEntity/SetTicketChangedPriority.md

----
+﻿---
-title: crmscript_ref_NSTicketPriorityEntity_SetTicketChangedPriority_NSTicketPriorityEscalateEvent_p_0
+title: crmscript_ref_NSTicketPriorityEntity_SetTicketChangedPriority
-description: NSTicketPriorityEntity.SetTicketChangedPriority(NSTicketPriorityEscalateEvent p_0)
+description: NSTicketPriorityEntity.SetTicketChangedPriority(TicketPriorityEscalateEvent ticketChangedPriority)
 intellisense: NSTicketPriorityEntity.SetTicketChangedPriority
-keywords: SetTicketChangedPriority(NSTicketPriorityEscalateEvent)
+keywords: NSTicketPriorityEntity, GetTicketChangedPriority
 so.topic: reference
 ---

 This field indicates what to do with the escalation chain when the request is changed into this priority

-* **TicketChangedPriority:** TicketPriorityEscalateEvent
+**Parameter:**
-* **Returns:** TicketPriorityEscalateEvent
+ - **ticketChangedPriority** TicketPriorityEscalateEvent
+     - Enum: -1 = None
+     - Enum: 0 = Stop
+     - Enum: 1 = Continue
+     - Enum: 2 = Restart